 Skivvies, undies, underwear, under-roos, panties, boxers or briefs, chonies, neglige, unmentionables – whatever you call them, we all want the same things from our underwear.
 We want the general area where our legs connect to our torso to have all day comfort, breathability, and be free of moisture and odor.
 These are not lofty aspirations, in fact, they are well within reach.
 The easiest way to achieve a heavenly bum is, of course, by wearing natural clothing.

-temperature & moisture
+temperature & moisture regulation in your underwear

 - You can also add up to 1 cup of white vinegar to the rinse cycle of your wash.
+(Make sure to check the manufacturer’s suggestions for your machine, as some claim vinegar may damage seals over time.)
 White vinegar helps sterilize, deodorize, soften fabric, remove stains, and brighten colors.

 Oh and fundie fact – the global underwear industry is estimated at $30 billion.

 For more easy tips on how to have a sustainable laundry day, check out this post and for the full guide, check out Unraveling Threads: How to Have a Sustainable Wardrobe in the Age of Plastic Fabric.